OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 Manage Business Terms
 ---------------------
+Business term management functionality allows end users to create or import business terms from another data dictionary applications such as an enterprise data dictionary management and assign those business terms to data elements in the data exchange standard.
+It is not intended to be a data dictionary management itself.
+This is the reason each business term entity in Score has only a few fields mainly for representing the identity of the business term.

 Currently, Score provides the business term functionality to end users only.
-Developers won't see this functionality once login as developer accounts.
+Developers won't see this functionality once login as developer.
 The end users can view, create, edit or discard business terms through the View/Edit Business Term menu under the BIE menu.
 The only way to assign business terms to BIEs is through the BIE detail page.
-At current version, the end users can assign business terms to two BIE types: ASBIE and BBIE.
+Note that in the current version, business term assignment to the root BIE node is not supported.
+In addition, business terms are assigned/associated to two BIE types, ASBIE and BBIE, from the data standpoint, to allow for the most precise contextual assignment.
+In other words, it means that the business terms are applicable to the ASBIEP and ABIE underneath the ASBIE within the context of the ABIE owner for the ASBIE and applicable to the BBIEP underneath the BBIE within the context of the ABIE owner of the BBIE.
+Consequently, all business terms assigned to the ASBIEs or BBIEs that reference the same ASCC and BCC can be inferred as business terms of the ASCCP and ACC and the BCCP under the ASCC and BCC as well.

 Create a Business Term
 ~~~~~~~~~~~~~~~~~~~~~~~